Getting Started on ARSC's Linux Workstations

 Logging On and Off

 Once issued an account, there are several ways to connect.
-One approach is to sit down at a workstation in one of the ARSC access labs and log directly onto the desktop.
+One approach is to sit down at a workstation in the Duckering 234 lab and log directly onto the desktop.
 To do this, move the mouse around to awaken the screen-saver.
-Login with your ARSC username and password.
+It will present you with a login screen.
+Enter you ARSC username and password.

 To disconnect, use the mouse to select System -> Log Out username ... from the menu bar.